Student Financial Assistance & Scholarship Overview

 Federal Loan Information

 Due to limited grant funding, most students who need financial assistance also apply for student loans to help finance their education at GIA.
 Several loan programs are available to help students pay the costs of attending GIA on-campus programs.
 These loans come from the U.S. Department of Education.
 Loan funds are based on financial need with the exception of the Direct Unsubsidized Loan or the Direct Parent Loan for Undergraduate Students (PLUS).
 Federal Direct loans are available to most students regardless of income.
 If you or your parents borrow more funds than tuition, you will receive the excess proceeds of these funds in the form of a paper check three weeks after the funds have been received by GIA.
 The Office of Student Accounts Payable will issue and release excess funds to you or your parent(s).
-For information on Financial Assistance visit: GIA.edu/gem-education-financial-aid
+View more Financial Assistance information.

 Federal student loans provide a range of repayment options including, but not limited to, income-based and income-contingent repayment plans.
 It is essential that you understand your commitment and responsibility to repay your loans according to the stipulated repayment schedules.
 Prior to applying for or accepting a loan, you need to assess your current financial commitments and your future ability to repay loans following completion of your education.
 A loan can be a great help in paying for your education, but serious problems and consequences can result if you become past due or delinquent in your payments.
 GIA services, including future enrollment, can be withheld due to delinquent loan payments.
 Additionally, your loan accounts can be referred to collection agencies and information will be reported to credit bureaus, which can affect your ability to receive credit in the future.
-For information on Federal Loan terms and condition, please visit: studentloans.gov
+View more information on Federal Loan terms and conditions.

 Federal Direct Subsidized Loan - This federally subsidized student loan is available to qualified students.
 These loans are awarded up to $3,033 per six-month program depending upon eligibility, educational program, grade level and previous loan indebtedness under this program.